daguenther/nebulaecommunitas/index.md

 All content is under a GPL v3 liscense

 ## Contact
-My Name is David Guenther, and you can find more about here
+My Name is David Guenther, and you can find more about me here
 <http://about.me/daguenther>

 # To Contribute